Package 'EDCimport'

 pal

-the CRF status levels, from "best" to "worst".
+the palette, defaulting to the helper EDCimport:::edc_pal_crf().
+The names give the CRF status levels, from "best" to "worst".
 The plot is ordered by the "worst" level.

 x_label

 a glue pattern determining the tick label in the x axis.
-Available variables are c("nrow", "ncol", "n_id", "rows_per_id", "crfname"), taken from edc_lookup().
+Available variables are the ones of edc_lookup(): c("dataset", "nrow", "ncol", "n_id", "rows_per_id", "crfname").

 treat_as_worst

-a regex for levels that should be treated as worst in the ordering
+a regex for levels that should be treated as worst in the ordering.

 Value